About Our Church

 Ours is certainly an ancient building with a long history, but it is no mere monument to the past; it houses a living church community, one which both recalls and proclaims afresh the faith which defines and gives life to us.
 Ours in an ancient faith to which we seek to give new expression, a faith which offers welcome and support to all.

-Although we are celebrating 800 years, there has been a church dedicated to Ss Peter (and later) Paul on the site for much longer, foundations having been found during restoration work in the 1930s.
-Mention is made in the Domesday Book of a priest so one can be fairly certain that a building of some sort existed prior to 1086.
-The church also has a number of indicators to its Norman past, in particular the unusual octagonal Portland stone font dated to 1160.
+Although the church has stood here for over 800 years, there has been a church dedicated to St Peter (and later) and St Paul on the site for much longer, foundations having been found during restoration work in the 1930s.
+Mention is made in the Domesday Book of a priest so we can be fairly certain that a building of some sort existed prior to 1086.
+The church also has a number of indications of its Norman past, in particular the unusual octagonal Portland stone font dated to 1160.
 In 1220 major building works took place with the construction of a Lady Chapel and colonnade to the north and the chancel which forms the main body of the church today – this is the building we are celebrating in this year.
 Lesley Vingoe

 Please click on the banner image below to explore the 360 degree tour of our Church.
 Thanks to John Goulding of www.businessphotosessex.com for this.